 Course Code Course Name Credit Hours

 1 MGT201 International Business 3

 2 ECO102 Principles of Macroeconomics 3

 3 MKT235 Marketing Communication 3

 4 BUS202 Fundamentals of Project Management 3

-5 MKT221 Consumer Behaviour 3
+5 MKT221 Consumer Behavior 3

 15

-63
+otal Credit Hours Diploma of Marketing 63

-Diploma of Marketing Program Code: BSB50620
+Diploma of Marketing

+Program Code: BSB52415

-The BHCK Diploma of Marketing aims at providing the skills and training in marketing to understand the vital role marketing plays in organisations today.
+The BHCK Diploma of Marketing aims at providing the skills and training in marketing to understand the vital role marketing plays in organizations today.
 The program develops skills in marketing planning and the theory behind marketing management and marketing practices.

 The first year of the curriculum is oriented towards a basic understanding of the business environment where you will learn basic skills and concepts.
-The curriculum has a strong focus in market research, consumer behaviour and international marketing.
+The curriculum has a strong focus in market research, consumer behavior and international marketing.
 In addition, the curriculum encompasses strategic marketing, branding and marketing communication.

-On completion of this programme, you can apply for entrance level roles in a marketing team leading towards team leadership in conducting marketing campaigns and possible job titles of marketing manager, marketing team leader, product manager, public relations manager.
+On completion of this program, you can apply for entrance level roles in a marketing team leading towards team leadership in conducting marketing campaigns and possible job titles of marketing manager, marketing team leader, product manager, public relations manager.
 Successful completion of this course will enable you to articulate into a university degree locally or internationally (subject to individual university regulations).